 If no cloning software or the USB adapter are required, the SATA cable alone (UK/EU) is available, as is the 3.5" Adapter Bracket (UK/EU).
 Some systems, such as workstations and servers, have special OEM bracketing or install rails requiring a thicker profile to installed drives more closely matching the 3.5" drive standard.
 The 2.5" to 3.5" SATA SSD/HDD Converter (UK/EU) will be a substitute for the 3.5" drive bracket in these scenarios.

 The SATA-to-USB adapter is often used for laptop installs requiring cloning, or desktops where a lack of free SATA ports prevents the SSD and original drive being connected on SATA ports simultaneously for cloning, in which case the SSD can be connected via USB for the duration of the cloning operation.
 This is also used in most Apple systems, as Disk Utility's Restore function fills the same role as 3rd party cloning software for most users.
 If, for any reason, the additional software is not needed, the SATA-to-USB adapter (UK/EU) alone is available separately, though some customers prefer a full-sized USB hard drive enclosure, which provides housing and an interface for both cloning, as well as using a "decommissioned" hard drive externally via USB long-term.
-Multiple solutions are available depending on hard drive size and USB interface speed.
+We offer two options depending on hard drive size.

 2.5" External Hard Drive/SSD Enclosure USB 3.0 (UK/EU)

 A standard laptop installation requires no additional hardware.
 It consists of simply moving over any mounting hardware attached to the original 2.5" hard drive to the replacement SSD.
 After that it's all a matter of installing an OS via either cloning or a clean installation.